Guest post by Felice Gersh

 Stress is one of the common mechanisms that induce psychological disorders.
 This occurs via the hypothalamic-pituitary-adrenal (HPA) axis and involves circadian rhythms.
 With significant stress, there is alteration of the HPA axis and disruption of the circadian rhythm, altering the functional relationship of the brain with the endocrine systems, resulting in adverse impacts on health.
 Women with PCOS have a higher level of sympathetic output from their adrenal glands.
 They tend to have higher outputs of cortisol and adrenaline, and to have dysfunctional melatonin, and therefore more inflammation and poorer sleep.
 The higher levels of cortisol and adrenaline make those women more prone to anxiety and sleep dysfunction, adversely affecting mood.

 Women with PCOS have an exaggerated response by the sympathetic nervous system, with a heightened response to negative stimuli compared with non-PCOS women.
-They have an abnormally increased cortisol response to physical and psychological stressors which cannot be explained by their BMI, increased percent of body fat, fasting insulin, or elevated androgen levels.
+We have an abnormally increased cortisol response to physical and psychological stressors which cannot be explained by BMI, increased percent of body fat, fasting insulin, or elevated androgen levels.
 Indeed, there is an independent and inherent mechanism exaggerating the stress response, in a negative way, for PCOS women.
 Additionally, there is evidence of an increased incidence of eating disorders and suicidal behavior among PCOS women.
 Sadly, they are at an increased risk of social phobia and suicide attempts.

-But none of this means that women with PCOS can’t have full and wonderful lives.
+None of this means that women with PCOS can’t have full and wonderful lives.
 All this means is that it must be recognized that PCOS women have an added risk for adverse reactions to normal stressors and are more prone to anxiety and depression.
 Therefore, more active and proactive management is necessary.
 Women with PCOS need to cultivate coping mechanisms, and there are many to choose from.
 The maintenance of the emotional well-being of women with PCOS needs more nurturing than what is needed for the average woman.
 But with such support, every woman with PCOS can achieve mental, emotional, and spiritual health.

 The ways to achieve emotional happiness are many, and all can be combined to satisfy each individual woman’s unique needs.
-Some of the effective methods are the varying forms of meditation, hypnosis, the Emotional Freedom Techniques, including tapping, Tai Chi, Chi Gong, yoga, massage, baths, acupuncture, cognitive behavioral therapy, essential oils, and my own personal favorite, guided imagery.
+Some of the effective methods are the varying forms of meditation, hypnosis, the Emotional Freedom Techniques, including tapping, Tai Chi, Chi Gong, yoga, massage, baths, acupuncture, cognitive behavioral therapy, essential oils, and my personal favorite, guided imagery.
 I utilize several techniques for my own stress therapy, emphasizing baths, essential oils, and guided imagery, but all can be amazingly effective!
 Each woman must try out several and discover what works particularly well for her.

-If you feel especially down or stressed, be sure to seek assistance and find your personal path to emotional, spiritual, and mental wellbeing.
+If you feel especially down or stressed, be sure to seek assistance and find your personal path to emotional, spiritual, and mental well-being.
 Do not delay even a minute getting help if you have any tendencies towards self-harm!!
 Please contact me if you are seeking PCOS medical care and do not know where to turn.

 Dr. Felice Gersh is one of only a small number of fellowship trained integrative gynecologists in the nation.
 She blends the best of the world of natural and holistic medicine with state of the art functional and allopathic medical treatment.
 Because of her extensive knowledge of the complex inter-relationships of the body’s organs, she recognizes the need to investigate all aspects of health, always working to re-establish a healthy gastrointestinal tract, adequate sleep, good mood, great nutrition, high energy, and balanced hormones.